veracity/veracity-documentation/sections/vap/dfmigration.md

 	* In the upper part (3), paste the part of the access key which is before **?** symbol.
 Do not include the **?** symbol here.
 	* In the lower part (4), paste the part of the URL which begins with the **?** symbol, including the **?** symbol.
 5. Select **Ok** (5).
 6. Save the new .PBIX file.
-You can include today's date in the file name
+You can include today's date in the file name.

 <figure>
 	<img src="file-storage-as-data-source/assets/14.png"/>